 The single most effective descriptor may be that the Dark Roast Coffee Beans were voted number one for strong, bold flavor.
 The beans for this coffee come from Colombia, Guatemala, and Sumatra.
 The blend provides a smooth and low acid taste inside a substantial body with tones of cinnamon and cocoa.

 Koffee Kult is self-described as obsessive when it comes to the roasting process.
-Roastmasters oversee the small batches of coffee beans to ensure the ideal preparation.
+Roastmasters oversee the small batches of beans to ensure the ideal preparation.
 Therefore, consumers get the best cold brew coffee that does not utilize any oil or defective beans.

 It is challenging to select a single pre-ground coffee because blends and preferences vary from person to person.
 That said, grind size matters.
 If the grind is too fine, the cup will be over-extracted.
 Grounds that are too fine will leave you with a watery beverage.

 If you don’t have strong preferences about your cold brew coffee, we recommend average or moderately coarse grinds.
 These provide a consistent cold brew whether you use a drip grind or cold press.
-When it comes to the best coffee brand for cold brew, any of the companies listed above should more than satisfy.
+When it comes to the best coffee brand for cold brewing, any of the companies listed above should more than satisfy.

 There are a couple of different ways to cold brew coffee.
 If you use a French press, all you need to add is water and coffee grounds.
 Add the contents to the machine before pouring room temperature water in and letting the mixture sit for at least 12 hours.